Parliamentary Commissioner for the Environment, Simon Upton

-Dr Jan Wright was sworn in as Parliamentary Commissioner for the Environment for a five-year term on 5 March 2007 and reappointed for a second term in 2012
+Simon Upton was sworn in as Parliamentary Commissioner for the Environment for a five-year term on the 16th of October 2017.

 The Commissioner is assisted by a staff of 20 people.
 The office is truly multi-disciplinary, which really helps us to see issues from different perspectives, and can lead to animated discussions.
 Staff are qualified in such varied subjects as chemistry, geography, physics, biology, forestry, economics, politics, geology, law, planning, history, marine science, soil science, and coastal management.

 Staff provide administrative, research, technical, and general support for the Commissioner's investigations.